- Home

 From the D-Day invasion to royal coronations and world-changing inventions, many significant historical events have occurred during the month of June.

-Keep reading to discover what other historic events have happened this month…
+Keep reading to discover some of the most famous historic events that have happened this month…

 23 historic events that happened in June